SKA-ScienceDataProcessor/delivery-prototypes/README.md

 * Make sure that the error timestamp is being set when the job status is being changed to ERROR.
 May want to do this at the DB level (for the other self._dbpooltimestamps as well)

-* Maybe update the name of the detailed_status field to extra_status given that it's not really used frequently.

 * Better handling of missing values in config file